In-App Message Delivery

 // Sets the minimum time interval between triggered in-app messages to 5 seconds instead of the default 30

-appboy.initialize('YOUR-API-KEY', { minimumIntervalBetweenTriggerActionsInSeconds: 5 })
+braze.initialize('YOUR-API-KEY', { minimumIntervalBetweenTriggerActionsInSeconds: 5 })

 If you don’t want your site to immediately display new in-app messages when they’re triggered, you can disable automatic display and register your own display subscribers.
-First, find and remove the call to appboy.display.automaticallyShowNewInAppMessages()

 from within your loading snippet.
-Then, create your own logic to custom handle a triggered In-App Message, where you show or don’t show the message:
+Then, create your own logic to custom handle a triggered in-app message, where you show or don’t show the message.

 1